BPC-005 When Is a Building Permit Not Required?

 All construction activity, from initial site grading to interior improvements, alterations and most repairs requires a building permit unless the work is specifically exempted by the California Building Code appendix Chapter 1 and Chapter 7 of the Sonoma County Code.

 Work Exempt from a Building Permit

-The following is a list of work that may be performed without a building permit.
+The following is a list of building, electrical, gas, mechanical, and plumbing work that may be performed without a building permit.
 If your project does not appear on this list of exempt work, you should assume that a building permit is required.

 Note: Although some work is exempt from a building permit, additional permits or review may be required.
 Before a building or structure is erected, constructed, enlarged, altered, repaired, moved, improved, removed, converted or demolished, it is important to contact the appropriate staff at Permit Sonoma to determine if any other permit or technical review is required.